here-not-there/49f7/lrng_nts.md

 - frequents merge of smaller code updates into a central repository or version control system
 - automated development and testing are performed
 - aims
-    -- to find and manage bugs faster,
+    - to find and manage bugs faster,
-    -- improve software quality,
+    - improve software quality,
-    -- reduce the time needed to validate and release changes -- **create deployable artifact**
+    - reduce the time needed to validate and release changes
+    - **create deployable artifact**

 - Ends with publishing vierified artifact
-  -- artifact repository
+  - artifact repository
-    --- storage
+    - storage
-    --- mangement / version control
+    - mangement / version control

 ## **Continuous Delivery**

-Continuous Delivery extends Continuous Integration with the deployment of builds to testing or staging environments, where they pass expanded testing.
+Continuous Delivery
+- extends Continuous Integration
 - deploy to testing environment & test
 - deploy to staging environment & test
 - create release candidate
 - release

 Staging environment

-a pre-production environment that closely mirrors production setup
+- a pre-production environment that closely mirrors production setup

-used as the final testing phase before deploying code to live users
+- used as the final testing phase before deploying code to live users

 Test coverage is as complete as possible, including:
 - unit tests
 - acceptance tests
 - performance / stability tests

 Continuous deployment

-automation of release to production
+- automation of release to production

 CI/CD pipeline

-is a set of steps that must be followed to deliver a new version of the software
+- a set of steps that must be followed to deliver a new version of the software

 ## **Infrastructure as a Code**